mhelke/ChessComClubManagement/README.md

   * Total wins in matches for the club
   * Activity status within the club

+#### Team Match Leaderboard
+  * Username and link to their profile
+  * Total games the user has played for the club
+  * Total score the user has achieved
+  * Total match wins
+  * Total match draws
+  * Total match losses

+#### Match Results
+  * Opponent name
+  * Number of matches played against the opponent
+  * Total wins
+  * Total draws
+  * Total losses

 ## How to install

 #### Option 1: Download the release